michelleewang/tbsrobocup2020/README.md

 ## Instructions

-Fork this repository, make it private and use it to develop the code for your challenge.
+[Duplicate the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository), make it private and use it to develop the code for your challenge.